jspahrsummers/statelessness-of-the-union/Statelessness of the Union.md

 [^1]: See Rich Hickey’s talk, “[Simple Made Easy](http://www.infoq.com/presentations/Simple-Made-Easy)”

-^ To talk about simplicity, we first need to talk about ease.
+^ I find it helpful to discuss simplicity in the context of what makes things easy.
 Something is _easy_ if it is familiar or approachable.

 ^ Objective-C is _easy_ for most C programmers, because it's a very approachable step upward.
 Bindings and (to some extent) futures are also _easy_.